Refinitiv/refinitiv-ui/documents/src/pages/elements/slider.md

 ```
 ::

-Alternatively, you can use purely CSS solution by using [CSS Container Queries](https://developer.mozilla.org/en-US/blog/getting-started-with-css-container-queries/).
-However, this feature has newly introduced in CSS3 standard.
-[Check if your browser has supported CSS Container Queries](https://caniuse.com/css-container-queries).
+Alternatively, you can use [CSS Container Queries](https://developer.mozilla.org/en-US/blog/getting-started-with-css-container-queries/) for better performance.
+Note that, this feature has been introduced recently.
+Check [CSS Container Queries compatibility table](https://caniuse.com/css-container-queries) to ensure that it's supported on your browser.

 ```css
 #container {